Demographic history of Bačka: 2022

 Note: figures above include data for municipalities of Ada, Kanjiža, and Senta, that are geographically part of Bačka (although administratively part of North Banat District), but don't include data for municipalities of Beočin and Sremski Karlovci, as well as parts of City of Novi Sad and municipality of Bačka Palanka that are geographically part of Syrmia (although administratively part of South Bačka District).

 Hungarian Bácska

 According to 2022 census in Hungary, in Hungarian Bácska (including districts of Baja, Bácsalmás, and Jánoshalma) had population of 101,881 inhabitants.
 The vast majority of the population of Hungarian Bácska are ethnic Hungarians.

 Note: administrative borders of the districts do not fully correspond with the geographical borders of Hungarian Bácska.

-Census methodology

-First censuses conducted in Bačka were Ottoman tax records (defters) from 1554, 1570, and 1590.
-These tax records recorded only those inhabitants of Bačka that paid taxes to the Ottoman authorities, while those inhabitants that did not have to pay taxes (for example those that were in Ottoman service) were not listed in tax records.

-During the Habsburg administration, first censuses in Bačka were conducted in 1715 and 1720.
-These censuses also recorded only those inhabitants that had to pay taxes to the Habsburg authorities, while those inhabitants that did not have to pay taxes (for example those that did not have their own house) were excluded from census.
-These censuses did not recorded ethnicity or mother tongue of the citizens.

-Later Habsburg and Yugoslav censuses recorded language spoken by the citizens, and since 1948, censuses are also recording ethnicity of the inhabitants.